Packaging Design Brief: Importance, Key Elements, Creation, and Uses

 A realistic timeline helps manage expectations and ensures the timely delivery of the final design.
 It should include milestones for concept development, prototyping, and production.

-1. Research and Analysis
+1. Conduct Initial Research

-Applications of a Packaging Design Brief
+What are the Uses of a Packaging Design Brief?

 Packaging design briefs are used across various industries to achieve specific objectives.
 Below are some common applications of a packaging design brief: